qis/windows/development.md

           ☑ Before '<'
         In Template Instantiation
           ☑ Before '<'
+      Wrapping and Braces
+        > 'try' statement
+          ☑ 'catch' on new line
       New File Extensions
         C++
           Source Extension: cpp
           Header Extension: hpp
           File Naming Convention: snake_case
+    + Dart
+      Wrapping and Braces
+        Hard wrap at: 128
+        > 'try' statement
+          ☑ 'catch' on new line
+    + JSON
+      Wrapping and Braces
+        Hard wrap at: 128
+    + Kotlin
+      Wrapping and Braces
+        Hard wrap at: 128
+        > 'try' statement
+          ☑ 'catch' on new line
+          ☑ 'finally' on new line
   + File Encodings
     Global Encoding: UTF-8
     Project Encoding: UTF-8